ythirion/cahier-de-vacances-b3/exercise/week07/MISSION.md

 * Backend logic remains in `/api/password-check`
 * Frontend stays untouched

-## Bonus Missions

-🔍 `/api/rules`

-> Return the full list of rules and their active status

-📜 `/api/logs`

-> Return a list of attempts with timestamp and hash
-> (Optional: Filter by time range)

 ## 🧑‍💻 Your Mission

 1. **Create a rule-driven validator** using SQLite